DeathlessMonarch/financial-aid-on-coursera/README.md

 # Some Tips (Optional)
-Those who personalize the given application and make it sound more genuine will always have a higher chance of getting their application approved.
+Those who personalize the application and make it sound more genuine will always have a higher chance of getting their application approved.
 Here are some tips :

 1. **Be clear and honest about your financial situation**
 Be transparent about your financial challenges.
 Coursera wants to understand why you're applying for aid, so provide specific reasons rather than generic statements.